Rad-hi/ESP_Documentation/README.md

-# Almost all you could need to work with the ESP boards
+# Almost all the documentation you could need to work with the ESP boards

 I just wanted a place where I can easily find all the docs I might need and/or needed when working with either the ESP32 or the ESP8266.